wp-plugins/schedulicity-online-appointment-booking/readme.txt

 = Is it free? =

 The plugin is completely free, but the software is $19.95/month.
-You can try Schedulicity for 30 days, or if you're one of the thousands of businesses that already use it you just need to know your biz key.
+You can try Schedulicity for 30 days, or if you're one of the thousands of businesses that already use it you just need to know your business key to get started.

 = Can more than one Schedulicity user use the plugin on the same site? =